FreeRADIUS/wiki.freeradius.org/version4/namespace.md

 Where the transports are typically `udp`, `tcp`, `file`, etc.

+Note also that there is only one IO submodule.
+While it's likely not difficult to allow for multiple IO sub-modules, it's better to keep the initial design simple.

 The `proto_radius` module looks for the `transport` configuration, and loads the appropriate IO sub-module.
 In this case, `proto_radius_udp`.

 There is typically transport-specific configuration, as follows: